cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 title: JavaScript Prototypes
 ---

-<h4>Recently I was asked to give a 15 minute lesson on JavaScript Prototypes.
+Recently I was asked to give a 15 minute lesson on JavaScript Prototypes.
 In 15 minutes I needed to explain this complicated idea to students who had just learned JavaScript.
 Tricky.
-Here is the attempt.</h4>
+Here is the attempt.

 #JavaScript Prototypes